Jamestown Church: History

 As a result of detailed surveys of the site by Jamestown Rediscovery, six churches are believed to have been built on two different sites at James Fort.
-Churches 1-2 were located inside the confines of the original fort, whereas Churches 3-6 were built nearby on the current site, located within the extended wall area of the original fort.
+Churches 1 and 2 were located inside the confines of the original fort, whereas Churches 3-6 were built nearby on the current site, located within the extended wall area of the original fort.
 The oldest surviving visible section of any structure is the tower, usually dated sometime in the mid 17th century.

 The first church

 Captain John Smith reported that the first church services were held outdoors "under an awning (which was an old saile)" fastened to three or four trees.
 Shortly thereafter the settlers built the first church inside the fort in 1607.
 Smith said it was "a homely thing like a barn set on crachetts, covered with rafts, sedge and earth."
 This church soon burned down in the fires of January 7, 1608.